Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

 \begin{proof} We repeat the reasoning of Lemma \ref{lem:convergenceChaine} taking in account a processor $p\in V^{*}$.

 We can repeat the reasoning of the proof of the property of Lemma \ref{lem:prelem1ConvergenceChaine} since the fact that a processor is crashed or not does not modify the proof.

-In order to prove the property of Lemma \ref{lem:prelem2ConvergenceChaine}, we take a numbering of processors which ensure the following property: no processor between $p_{0}$ and $p_{i}$ (including) is crashed.
-It is always possible to choose such numbering since there exists at least one edge $e$ such that $\omega(e,\gamma_{k})\geq 2$ by hypothesis, that implies that there exists at least two processors $p$ such that $\varpi(p,\gamma_{k})\geq 2$, that allows us to choose one which is not crashed.
-The case in which $p_{i+1}$ is crashed does not modify the proof since we assumed that this processor never execute a rule. \end{proof}
+In order to prove the property of Lemma \ref{lem:prelem2ConvergenceChaine}, we take a numbering of processors that ensures the following property: no processor between $p_{0}$ and $p_{i}$ (including) is crashed.
+It is always possible to choose such numbering since there exists at least one edge $e$ such that $\omega(e,\gamma_{k})\geq 2$ by hypothesis, which implies that there exists at least two processors $p$ such that $\varpi(p,\gamma_{k})\geq 2$, which allows us to choose one that is not crashed.
+The case when $p_{i+1}$ is crashed does not modify the proof since we assumed that this processor never executes a rule. \end{proof}

 Finally, we can conclude:

 \begin{proposition} $\mathcal{UFTSS}$ is a self-stabilizing \textbf{AU} under a locally central strongly fair daemon even if a processor is crashed in the initial configuration. \end{proposition}